SoaringGecko/Terraria-Vector-Images/README.md

 - [ ] Achievements
 - [ ] Items
 - [ ] Enemies
-- [ ] Anything else I may be forgeting
+- [ ] Anything else I may be forgetting